The Overwhelmed Brain

 In a live call or conversation, you could say one word and the entire conversation could go into an emotional spiral.
 Tempers can flare and your message may never get heard.
 The only thing that might be conveyed is that you are abandoning them.
 [Read more…]

-Filed Under: Abandonment, Betrayal, Communication, Decisions, Friendships, Human Potential, Personal Boundaries, Rejection, Relationships Tagged With: Saying No, true character
+Filed Under: Abandonment, Betrayal, Decisions, Friendships, Human Potential, Personal Boundaries, Rejection, Relationships Tagged With: Saying No, true character

 • « Previous Page